Mineral wool: History

-Definitions
+Properties

 Classification temperature is the temperature at which a certain amount of linear contraction (usually two to four percent) is not exceeded after a 24-hour heat treatment in an electrically heated laboratory oven in a neutral atmosphere.
 Depending on the type of product, the value may not exceed two percent for boards and shaped products and four percent for mats and papers.

-The classification temperature is specified in 50 °C steps starting at 850 °C and up to 1600 °C. The classification temperature does not mean that the product can be used continuously at this temperature.
-In the field, the continuous application temperature of amorphous high-temperature mineral wool (AES and ASW) is typically 100 °C to 150 °C below the classification temperature.
+The classification temperature is specified in 50 C-change steps starting at 850 C and up to 1600 C. The classification temperature does not mean that the product can be used continuously at this temperature.
+In the field, the continuous application temperature of amorphous high-temperature mineral wool (AES and ASW) is typically 100 to 150 C-change below the classification temperature.
 Products made of polycrystalline wool can generally be used up to the classification temperature.

 Types

 There are several types of high-temperature mineral wool made from different types of minerals.
 The mineral chosen results in different material properties and classification temperatures.